fastos/fastsocket/demo/README.md

 There are two important notes before running the demo server:

-- To fully load CPUs on the demo server machine, make sure the client server and the backend server are not the bottleneck.
-Two possible
+- To fully load CPUs on the demo server machine, make sure the client and the backend server are not the bottleneck.
+Two possible solutions:
-solutions:
-	- Provide enough machines for both the client and the backend server.
+	- Provide enough machines acting as the clients and the backend servers.
-	- Or use Fastsocekt on the client and backend server(recommended).
+	- Or use Fastsocekt on the client and backend server(recommended to save machines).
 - Configure NIC properly.
-If you have no idea what to do, then use the script provided in this repo.
+If you have no idea what to do, then use the [script](../scripts/README.md "Script") provided in this repo.

 ### SERVER MODE EXAMPLE ###

-In the server mode, two hosts are needed:
+In the server mode, two hosts are needed if a single client can generate enough load:

-- Host A acts as a HTTP work load producer
+- Host A acts as a client to generate HTTP request work load
 - Host B acts as a simple web server

 Assume each machine has 12 CPU cores and your network is configured in the following way: